costajpb/agap2/README.md

 ### Pointing device interactions
 This project was designed with the use of pointing devices in mind and further work is needed to fit the usability in contexts where such a device is not present.
 For example, the episode name slides up when an episode on the list is hovered.

+### Module paths
+This project makes use of relative paths to import modules, which is not very convenient.
+However, changing them to aliased paths would not pay off as this project is not meant to be developed further.